MichaelGombos/The-Art-Of-Drift/Readme.md

 - (done) refactor the [map maker](https://michaelgombos.github.io/browser-driving-map-creator/) as a react component, and allow it to be accessed from the create map button
 - add community leaderboard page
 - (done) add community maps pages
-- fix replays crashing randomly[b1]
+- (done) fix replays crashing randomly[b1]
+- fix infinite async loads on finish navigation
+- add publish/set to draft flow for maps
+- fix huge particle bug on replay
+- remake replays for all maps
+- compress replay stats (4 min replay is 1.3mb)
 - update car sprite to use new graphics
 - add controller/keyboard support for navigation & framer animations
 - add custom keybinds